AlfonzAlfonz/config/README.md

 # Run to install all programs
 brew bundle

-# Run to update brewfile
+# Run to update Brewfile
 brew bundle --force dump
 ```